GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

 ## 7\.
 Product Takedowns, Review, and Updates {: #review }

 7.1 Your Takedowns.
-You may remove your Products from future distribution via the Web Store at any time, but you must comply with this Agreement (and with the Payment Processor’s Payment Account terms of service if you use the Payment Processor) for any Products distributed through the Web Store, including but not limited to refund requirements.
+You may remove your Products from future distribution via the Web Store at any time, but you must comply with this Agreement (and with the Payment Processor's Payment Account terms of service if you use the Payment Processor) for any Products distributed through the Web Store, including but not limited to refund requirements.
 Removing your Products from future distribution via the Web Store does not (a) affect the license rights of users who have previously